LenenaIker/Learning-Reinforcement-Learning/README.md

 **Pendulum-v1**

-  - It has been carried out mainly with GPT, with the objetive of understanding the idea of DDPG.
+It has been carried out mainly with GPT, with the objetive of understanding the idea of DDPG.

 **Reacher-v5**

-  - It implements TD3, which is an improvement on DDPG.
+It implements TD3, which is an improvement on DDPG.
 Once I understood DDPG thanks to Pendulum, I adapted the code to solve Reacher.

+**Walker2D-v5**

+I have resolved it with SAC.
+It is an interesting algorithm because instead of predicting actions, it predicts means and standard deviations, which are used to generate the actions.

+  - WA02: I started using Runpod seriously.
+PyTorch has caused me fewer problems than TensorFlow.
+The model with the best score seems to have learned to run on one leg, but even so, it's fast and smooth, so I'm happy.
+  - WA03: This is my first attempt at controlling the agent.
+The goal is to steer it like a radio-controlled toy.
+The code was never executed because I wanted to optimize it before launching it on Runpod.
+I soon realized that it needed more (a lot more) than just optimization.
+  - WA04: I hope to achieve the goal.